secretstartups/handbook/content/handbook/ceo/chief-of-staff-team/_index.md

 1. The exit criteria for the CoST
 1. If required, the long-term plan for ongoing initiative or project support

 Chief of Staff Team members can be reassigned based on the needs of the business and priorities of the CEO.
 In most cases, a member of the Chief of Staff team will remain with a project until the exit criteria for the CoST is achieved.
 If a project extends beyond its anticipated timeframe or priorities change, a member may have to leave a project before the agreed upon exit criteria is achieved.
-If this happens, key stakeholders will be given sufficient notice to determine how best to staff the initiative going forward.

 When a member of the Chief of Staff Team exits an ongoing intitiative they will: